-And a Champions League final equaliser to set up the most important victory in Chelsea’s history is infinitely more important than any goal Drogba may have missed out on at home to Bolton, Hull or Portsmouth.
+And a Champions League final equaliser to set up the most important victory in Chelsea’s history is infinitely more important than any hat-trick Drogba may have missed out on at home to Bolton, Hull or Portsmouth.

 Sergio Ramos and Andres Iniesta both have reputations as big-game players; but for many, Drogba is the ultimate.

-“Didier in the dressing room before a big game was a different Didier,” Frank Lampard told Copa 90 last year.
+“Didier in the dressing room before a big game was a different Didier,” Frank Lampard told Copa 90 in 2018.

 “He was like an animal.
 His preparation, the intensity in his eyes, and then he always produced.”

 Former Arsenal captain William Gallas revealed that Philippe Senderos used to go to pieces when faced with the prospect of facing Drogba.

 “I saw him against Chelsea, against Didier Drogba,” Gallas said, “where he would genuinely panic, like he was going through his match before playing it.